ShannonRCD/Interview_Questions/README.md

 ### Important Notes

 - Candidates are required to **choose and solve only ONE** of the two questions.
-    -Internship candidates are required to choose between question 1 or 2, and full-time candidates can choose between 3 and 4.
+  - Internship candidates: Question 1 or 2,
+  - Full-time candidates: Question 3 or 4
 - You may use any language or format to solve the question (e.g., pseudocode, actual code).
-- You may use **any AI tool** to assist you in writing the code or explanation.
+- You are recommended to use **any AI tool** to assist you in writing the code or explanation.
 - Be prepared to:
   - **Walk through your approach** during the interview.
   - **Discuss the time and space complexity** of your solution.